caseybn/Weather_Station_Data_Summary/README.md

 e.
 Data output is "messy" with various logger information included and data collected for other collaborators but not necessary for my model (**Picture 2**), data headers also vary greatly and with little consistency within the reported data.
 ![alt text](https://github.com/caseybn/Weather_Station_Data_Summary/blob/master/Pictures/Messy_data_example.PNG)
+**Picture 2**: An example of pre-processed, raw data.
+Headers vary from one file to the next as well as number of records, and number of columns with logger information included.

 ### 3) Getting Start
 It is necesary to install the following packages by "install.package()":